 Badge holders must not allow other people to use the badge for their own journeys.
 Allowing someone else to use a badge is a criminal offence.
 To reduce the risk of this happening accidentally, the badge should be removed from the vehicle whenever the parking concessions are not in use.

 Badge holders must ensure that the details on the front of the badge remain readable.
 If it becomes unreadable, the badge must be returned to the local authority for re-issue.
+You can find more information on your rights and responsibilities as a Blue Badge holder in Scotland on the mygov.scot website.

 This authority is required by law to protect the public funds it administers.